Chip of the new block: Blockchain and the building sector

 Blockchain has been associated with Bitcoin, and criminal activity: most people do not understand Blockchain’s application beyond cryptocurrencies.
 The first 12 month phase of our research during 2019 will work with industry stakeholders to grow an understanding of Blockchain, its potential and identifying where it can be applied to the industry.
 The second 12 month phase during 2020 will develop industry resources for Blockchain as well as target specific cases where we can work with stakeholders to implement Blockchain ‘technology demonstrators’ to test its viability.

-Dr Dermott McMeel - Faculty of Creative Arts and Industry, The University of Auckland
+Dr Dermott McMeel - Faculty of Creative Arts and Industries, The University of Auckland

 Dermott McMeel is a lecturer and researcher in Design and Digital Media at the University of Auckland.
 He has degrees in Architecture from the Queens University in Belfast (1995, 1999) and a PhD from the University of Edinburgh (2009).
 Dermott’s research focuses on the social, organisational and cultural disruption that technology causes in the built environment.
 He has sustained a critical inquiry into how buildings, public space and design processes are influenced by communication technology through a variety of installations, funded research, journal articles and conference publications.